Purpose & Guiding Commitments

 We hold high expectations for disciplinary content knowledge for each of our candidates, in each program, so they become professionals who are fluent in their content; who are proficient in teaching, therapy, service; who facilitate access to technology and digital tools; and who inspire all students to learn.
 We bridge programs and departments with practices that build shared content knowledge and pedagogical skills across disciplines.

 We develop and sustain partnerships to locate preparation in schools, clinics, and agencies for as much of the school year as possible, to give candidates deeper and more meaningful experiences leading to their readiness to assume professional responsibilities.
 We give them the tools to teach their students critical thinking and how to work through the challenges of practice in a variety of environments.
-Our candidates have a positive impact on PreK-12 students’ learning through their service, teaching, advocacy, interactions, care, and support in collaboration with their mentors.
+Our candidates have a positive impact on students’ learning birth-to-adult through their service, teaching, advocacy, interactions, care, and support in collaboration with their mentors.

 We teach and practice theories of learning, behavior, and development with a sociocultural perspective based on current research on learning that reflects a diversity of scholarship and cultures, and that takes a critical stance to make clear white supremacist assumptions within many developmentalist theories.